 The margin is a set interest rate amount that does not change over the term of the reverse mortgage.
 The margin is typically 2.0% - 3.0%.
 The margin is determined by the lender and subject to negotiation with the borrower.

 The index is an underlying interest rate that can change over time.
-Lenders typically use the one month or one year LIBOR as the index for an adjustable rate reverse mortgage.
-Simply put, LIBOR represents the interest rate that banks charge each other to borrow money and changes with fluctuations in the economy.
-The values for the one month and one year LIBOR fluctuate but are the same for all banks.
-If you select a monthly adjustable rate reverse mortgage, the one month LIBOR is used to calculate the interest rate.
-If you select an annual adjustable rate reverse mortgage, the one year LIBOR is used to calculate the interest rate.
+Reverse mortgages obtained prior to June 2020 usually use LIBOR as the index while reverse mortgages after June 2020 typically use the 30 day average SOFR (Secured Overnight Financing Rate).
+Simply put, SOFR and LIBOR represent the interest rate that banks charge each other to borrow money and change based on movements in the economy.
+The values for SOFR and LIBOR fluctuate but are the same for all banks.

 The interest rate for an adjustable rate reverse mortgage is re-calculated on a monthly or annual basis for the entirety of the loan and changes with any fluctuations in the index.
 If the index increases, your interest rate increases and the loan balance increases faster over time because you are adding more interest expense to the loan.
 The interest rate for an adjustable rate reverse mortgage also has a life cap which limits how much it can increase over the term of the mortgage.
 The typical life cap for an adjustable rate reverse mortgage is 5.0% which means the interest rate over the life of the loan cannot exceed the initial rate by more than 5.0%.